 We spend hours discussing and developing a unique design for our websites.
 One of the important sections we overlook in most websites is the footer sections.
 While designing the header section we have lots of ideas, we can use big hero images, videos, and sliders to get user attention.
 But when it comes to the footer our ideas are mostly blank.
 Your footer design ideas don’t have to be blank anymore, we have collected some interesting bootstrap footer examples in this list to unlock your creativity.

 A header section generally introduces you or your services to the users in a website.
 While the footer section helps the user to understand more about your company or business.
 Now the designers are logically using designs to give users a better experience.
 For example, on a hospital website, the footer section will show important details like emergency numbers and opening hours.

 Some designers use footers to engage with the audience smartly.
 You can use the footer as a surprise element to show offers on a landing page.
 There are unlimited possibilities when you combine the footer with interactive animations.
 And we have covered quite a few examples here in this list, take your time and check all of them.

 V16 is a Bootstrap 4 footer with a newsletter signup form.

-The footer is the second most desirable position for the newsletter signup forms after the sidebar.
+After the sidebar, the footer is the second most desirable position for the newsletter signup forms.
 There are two important reasons why I am saying footers are the best part to place your newsletter form.
-One, the form is unintrusive, and styles like this will make your subscription stand out from the rest of the elements.
+The form is unintrusive, and styles like this will make your subscription stand out from the rest of the elements.
 Another reason is, if the user managed to reach the footer of your page, then they might enjoy your post and consider joining your newsletter.
-You get plenty of regular elements like the link space, copyright, and logo along with the newsletter form, so you can use it for all types of websites.
+You get plenty of regular elements like the link space, copyright, logo, and newsletter form, so you can use it for all types of websites.

 Bootstrap Footer V10